pete6184/HTML_CSS_Web_Design/README.md

   * The plot/visualization itself for the selected comparison.
   * A paragraph describing the plot and its significance.
 * A ["Comparisons" page](#comparisons-page) that:
-  * Contains all of the visualizations on the same page so we can easily visually compare them.
+  * Contains all the visualizations on the same page so we can easily visually compare them.
   * Uses a Bootstrap grid for the visualizations.
 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.